AmineBensaadat/lavage_auto/README.md

 {% endblock %}
 ```

-If we refresh our ```/movies``` endpoint, you’ll see that all movies have been printed out as a list item.
+If we refresh our ```/dashboard``` endpoint, you’ll see that all dashboard have been printed out as a list item.

 ### Global variables